What to wear to a Sumo match? How to choose what to wear and what to bring

 Seiza chair

 Masu-za seats are narrow, so you will have to sit with your knees bent, either sitting on your knees, slouching, or kneeling on your knees.
 Many people experience numbness in their legs due to stagnation of blood flow, or pain in their lower backs due to a slump in posture.
-Bringing a folding seiza chair allows you to sit compactly in a small space and reduces the burden on the lower body.
-We recommend bringing a seiza chair for those who have knee or back pain or who are uncomfortable in a floor-sitting posture for long periods of time.
+Bringing a folding seiza chair allows you to sit compactly in a small space and reduces the burden on the lower half of the body.
+Bringing a seiza chair is recommended for those who have knee or back pain or who are uncomfortable in a floor-sitting posture for long periods of time.

 Colored paper and magic pens